hswick/jutsu/README.md

 This has the unfortunate side effect of constantly reopening a tab in your browser and can be annoying at times.
 Would love advice on how to test this better.

-## Client Side Web Socket
+## Web Socket
 Sente receives event via chsk/receive and jutsu uses pattern matching to route the events appropriately.
-Currently using core.match to deal with events:
-:graph/graph
-:graph/update-graph
-:dataset/dataset

 Dynamically adding more event routes is a possibility, however the coupling between clj(s) makes testing very difficult.

-## Server Side Web Socket
 Server side router currently only sends events to the client-side-router.
-However, functionality for receiving events is coming.
+However, functionality for receiving events is planned.

 ## More